Children and families | Families First Partnership (FFP) programme

 Multi-Agency Child Protection Teams (MACPTs)

-MACPTs bring together professionals from social care, police, health, and education to deliver a coordinated response to child protection concerns.
+MACPTs bring together professionals from children’s services, police, health, and education to deliver a coordinated response to child protection concerns.
 These teams aim to:

 • Combine expertise in child protection